jmvsenterprise/crvr/README.txt

 FUTURE ENHANCEMENTS
 -------------------
+* Test clang-tidy
+* Get it building with windows nmake.
+Probably just dedicate windows.mk to building for windows and don't bother linking it in to the main makefile.
-Creating quiz files and remembering card state long-term Splitting out the ASL stuff into its own project the server loads via .so.
+* Creating quiz files and remembering card state long-term
+* Splitting out the ASL stuff into its own project the server loads via .so.
-Uploading images to the server via an upload page HTTPS
+* Uploading images to the server via an upload page
+* Someday - HTTPS, because I'd like to learn how that magic works.

 THE PLAN
 --------